U.S. Government Bonds Rise, Led By Longer Maturities

 Continue Reading Below

-The yield on the benchmark Treasury 10-year note fell to 2.647%, according to Tradeweb, from 2.654% a day earlier.
-Bond prices rise as yields fall.
+The yield on the benchmark Treasury 10-year note fell to 2.628%, from 2.654% Wednesday.
+Yields fall as bond prices rise.

+Bonds rallied after President Donald Trump endorsed a stronger dollar, walking back a statement made Wednesday by Treasury Secretary Steven Mnuchin, who said that a " weaker dollar is good for trade."

-Some investors said they have become more concerned about the risk of rising inflation after the dollar fell Wednesday by the most since March 15 after Treasury Secretary Steven Mnuchin said in Davos that a "weaker dollar is good for trade."
-A weaker U.S. currency could spur inflation by raising prices for imports, such as oil.
+Mr. Trump's remarks sent the dollar higher and yields lower a day after the U.S. currency posted its largest decline since March 15, spurring selling in bonds.
+Some investors say a weaker U.S. currency could spur inflation by raising prices for imports, such as oil.
 Inflation poses a threat to the value of long-term bonds because over time it erodes the purchasing power of their fixed payments.

-If a weaker dollar prompts the Federal Reserve to become more aggressive with its plan to raise interest rates this year, it would likely lead to higher short-term Treasury yields while helping restrain the rise of longer-term yields, producing a flatter yield curve, said Charles Comiskey, head of Treasury trading at Bank of Nova Scotia.

-The yield on 30-year Treasury bond, whose long maturity makes it the most sensitive to changes in inflation expectations, fell the most, dropping to 2.901%, according to Tradeweb, from 2.936% Wednesday.
+"If people don't expect inflation to pick up, it could be an attractive" opportunity to buy longer-term Treasurys, said Christopher Sullivan, a bond fund manager at the United Nations Federal Credit Union.

+Responding to the easing inflation concerns, the yield on the 30-year Treasury bond dropped to 2.891% from 2.936% Wednesday, its largest one-day decline since Dec.
+27. The 30-year bond is especially sensitive to rising inflation because it is the Treasury security with the longest maturity.

 Continue Reading Below